Becky Chollet knew she wanted to be in the medical profession ever since she was a sensitive 5-year-old in her New Hampshire neighborhood.

 Throughout her years at Bastyr, Chollet has been educating prospective students about the field by working in the admissions office as a peer advisor and admissions interviewer.
 “I tell prospective students deciding between allopathic and naturopathic medicine that they will have a challenge either way they go,” says Chollet.
 “A medical doctor’s philosophy could be antithetical to their philosophy of healing.
 On the other hand, a naturopathic education will be totally nurturing and supportive to their personal philosophy, but the challenge could be in the political battle after graduation in states where the profession is not licensed or widely accepted.”

-In Vermont, which is one of the 13 states in the U.S. that does license naturopathic doctors, Chollet will assume much of the pediatric segment of Dr. Warnock’s practice, and plans to specialize in using homeopathic remedies (among many other naturopathic modalities).
+In Vermont, which is one of the states in the U.S. that licenses naturopathic doctors, Chollet will assume much of the pediatric segment of Dr. Warnock’s practice, and plans to specialize in using homeopathic remedies (among many other naturopathic modalities).
 In addition to practicing, Chollet plans to market herself to various support groups and at the area’s major hospitals.
 She would also like to do local health talks at major corporations and at her alma mater just down the road.
 She wants to educate the public about the profession while helping people to be healthier.
 “I want to totally revamp the health care system in this country.
 My vision is that naturopathic physicians will become the primary care providers in the United States.”